pluralsight/guides/in-review/node-js/yarn-a-package-manager-for-node-js/article.md

 By the way, here's [Yarn's Github page](https://github.com/yarnpkg/yarn).
 At the time of this writing, it has 21,500 stars and more than 500 open issues.
 Some would say this makes it a popular project.

-If you think someting is wrong with this guide or want to improve it in some way, don't just leave a comment, please edit it on Github or send a pull request.
+If you think something is wrong with this guide or want to improve it in some way, don't just leave a comment, please edit it on Github or send a pull request.
 Thank you.